Coxing and Commands

 ‘Back Down’ - Is used to reverse the boat.

 'From Backstops’ - This is the command for a stationary crew to get ready to row, It makes sure that everyone starts in the same position, which is with the legs down flat and the handles at the body.
-To get the crew to row the cox might say ‘Whole crew, from back stops, are you ready, paddling light, go’.
+To get the crew to row the cox might say ‘Whole crew, from back stops, medium pressure, are you ready, go’.

 'Wind Down’ - Is the order to slow the rate and ease off on the rowing pressure.